 The biggest milestone in 2014 was approval for the Colorado Water Conservation Board to do a statewide water plan.
-The League supported this first-time effort which is near completion.
-The League continued supporting water efficiency measures through fixtures, rain barrel collection, and flexible water markets.
-The first passed, while the last two failed.
+The League supported this first-time effort, The League continued supporting water efficiency measures through fixtures, rain barrel collection, and flexible water markets.
+The first passed while the last two failed.